vior1992/skylab-bootcamp-201809/staff/daniel-villegas/partyup/partyup-docs/README.md

 Friday night at home and without plans? **Partyup is the solution.**

-*Looking for city or tag, you can find events or plans of your interest, see where and who will assist and comment some doubt about the event.*
+*Looking for city or tag, you can find events or plans of your interest, see where and who will attend and comment some doubts about the event.*

 *But if you have the plan but not the people, you can post your event and people interested in it can join you!*